condemil/gist/README.md

 * `"save-update-hook": true`

     Set the on-save behaviour of a loaded Gist.
 True implies that when the Gist is saved, it'll update the online Gist.
 False implies that it'll bring up a save dialog for the Gist to be saved to disk.

+* `"sort_gists": description | ext`

+    You can set the context menu to sort alphabetically by either gist description or the first filename extension from the gist.
+Example: `"sort_gists": "description:"` or `"sort_gists": "ext:"`.

 # Usage